Anna070999/lesson-22-bootstrap-guess-the-card/README.md

  • Minimal custom CSS
  • Ready-to-expand layout template

-⸻

  📝 Notes

 This is a learning project built during my training course.
-It demonstrates real practice with Bootstrap components, grid, spacing utilities, and layout building.
+It demonstrates real practice with Bootstrap components, grid, utilities, and layout building.

-⸻

 👩‍💻 Author